 |Until now, people physically went to pharmacy stores to get a hold of their monthly or weekly descriptions.
 But things have changed quite drastically in the last year.|

 With most of the population on our planet locked in the vicinity of their homes, people have no choice but to buy things online.
-And medicine is something most of us or someone we know takes on an almost daily basis.
-Lockdown in various parts of the world meant stores being shut for weeks and months straight.
+And medicine is something most of us or someone we know take on an almost daily basis.
+Lockdowns in various parts of the world meant stores being shut for weeks and months straight.

 While pharmacy stores reached out to customers, several fake medicines took over the market by storm.
 Thus, a lot of people looked for alternatives.
 The only option they could find was online pharmacy delivery apps like Netmeds.

 In 2018, mobile health apps were struggling so much that they did not record any profits.
 These apps generated just over $8 billion in the year.
 But, according to a report by Zion, the sector is witnessing rapid growth.
 By 2025, mHealth apps will record a revenue of about $111.1 billion.
 Prescription medicines form a formidable chunk of the total medical products sold online.